ezou20/rn-devello/README.md

 # Devello
-This is the code for rn-bootcamp's implementation of Trello
+Here's the boilerplate code for you to start working on creating an implementation of Devello!
+Listed below is rough structure of the components in this proejct.
+Good luck!

 ## Components
 - [ ] App